StamKavid/Mimic_III_full_stack_application/README.md

 For the modeling part, I used Joblib to keep the model [save & load], which is a set of tools to provide lightweight pipelining in Python.

-You can find all the code of the Back end here: https://github.com/StamKavid/Mimic_III_full_stack_application/tree/main/API

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## [3.
 Front end (w/ React)](https://github.com/StamKavid/Mimic_III_full_stack_application/tree/main/Web_app)